-Evidence must be gathered, documents assembled, witnesses interviewed — and then all this must be presented effectively during settlement hearings and/or court proceedings.
+Evidence must be gathered, documents assembled, Coast Guard reports compiled, witnesses interviewed — and then all this must be presented effectively during settlement hearings and/or court proceedings.

-Cochran, Kroll & Associates P.C. is a personal injury law firm that helps individuals and families to seek and receive damages for injuries received in an accident — whether it is boating accident, motor vehicle accident, medical malpractice, a wrongful death lawsuit, or other accidents that result in injury — and where we can prove that the negligence of another caused the accident.
+Cochran, Kroll & Associates, P.C., is a personal injury law firm that helps individuals and families to seek and receive damages for injuries received in an accident — whether it is boating accident, motor vehicle accident, medical malpractice, a wrongful death lawsuit, or other accidents that result in injury.
+Our boat accident attorneys can help you prove that the negligence of another caused your injury.

-Boating accidents — collisions between two boats or other watercraft, collisions with a fixed object (rock or dock), or grounding the vessel — are caused by one or more of the following factors: operator inattention, careless/reckless behavior, excessive speed, alcohol/drug use, and weather hazards like storms and/or fog.
+Boating accidents — collisions between two boats or other watercraft, collisions with a fixed object (rock or dock), or grounding the vessel — can be caused by one or more factors.
+These can include operator inattention, careless/reckless behavior, excessive speed, boating under the influence of alcohol or drugs, and weather hazards like storms and/or fog.

 There are all kinds of personal watercraft that ply the Great Lakes and throughout the State of Michigan — including jet skis, pontoon boats, sailboats, and motorboats — that share these extraordinary resources with larger charter craft and commercial vessels.

-Identifying the negligent party, and what actually caused the accident, is not always the same thing as identifying the liable party.
+Identifying the negligent party and the contributing factors that actually caused the accident, is not always the same thing as identifying the liable party.
 In some cases, the liable party may include the boat operator, the boat owner, as well as the business responsible for boat maintenance.

-The personal injury attorneys at Cochran, Kroll & Associates P.C. can help you recover full compensation for your current and future medical expenses and lost wages — as well as your lost earning capacity if you are permanently disabled.
-We can also help you recover property damage (boat repairs or replacement) and other costs, including the pain and suffering that is associated with the lifestyle changes associated with your injuries.
+The personal injury attorneys at Cochran, Kroll & Associates, P.C., can help you recover full compensation for your current and future medical expenses and lost wages — as well as your lost earning capacity if you are permanently disabled.
+We can also help you recover property damage (boat repairs or replacement) and other costs, including the pain and suffering that is associated with the lifestyle changes related to your injuries.